PankajKrana/CasinoGame/README.md

 - The code uses the `system("cls")` function to clear the console screen, which may not work on all systems.
 Consider using platform-independent methods for clearing the screen if needed.
 - This is a simple casino game for educational purposes and does not involve real money.

-## Contributions

-Feel free to contribute to this project by addressing issues or adding new features.
-Create a pull request with your changes, and they will be reviewed.

-## License

-This code is provided under the MIT License.
-Feel free to use, modify, and distribute the code for educational and non-commercial purposes.